Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

   </tr>
 </table>

-Once the user is successfully authenticated, Asgardeo will redirect the user to `redirect_uri` with authorization code.
+Once the user is successfully authenticated, Asgardeo will redirect the user to `redirect_uri` with the authorization code.
 **Sample response**:

 ``` no-line-numbers